jagannathpanigrahi313/DSA/Lecture 16 to 23.md

    int a = 10;
    int* ptr = &a;

-   int** parptr = &ptr;//level is gone up BUT mor elevel will not go up
+   int** parptr = &ptr;//level is gone up BUT more level will not go up

     cout << &ptr << endl;
     cout << parptr << endl;